tarun08-code/hackathon-oct-25/HOW_TO_RUN.md

 2. Check if Python is installed: `python --version`
 3. Install dependencies: `pip install -r requirements.txt`
 4. Check if port 5000 is free
+5. Verify backend is running: Open http://localhost:5000 in browser (should show API info)

 ### Frontend not starting